sinusphi/venvipy/README.md

 - Create virtual environments from any Python version (3.3+) which is properly build or installed on your system
 - Install and update Pip with one click
 - Clone an environment from a requirements file
+- Modify any environment by adding or removing packages
 - Search and install packages from [PyPI (Python Package Index)](https://pypi.org/)
-- Generate a requirements file from any existing environment
+- Generate requirements from any existing environment
-- List detailed information about installed packages and dependencies
+- List detailed information about installed packages

 ### **Prerequisits**